 Go To Bed As Venus, Wake Up As Juno

-If you’ve read all the articles in this 3-part thread, it should be pretty obvious by now how having Venus & Juno in incompatible positions might spell some relationship challenges.
+If you’ve read all the articles in this 3-part thread, it should be pretty obvious by now how having Venus & Juno in incompatible signs might spell some relationship challenges.
 There comes a time in every relationship of duration when you ask yourself, “does this relationship have what it takes to last?”
 It’s as if you flip from the lover-seeking side of you to the side that assesses mate material and it can happen overnight.
 For many people, this question pops up somewhere between 4 and 6 months into dating someone new.
 Up to that point, the Lover in you was happy enough to keep you sticking around this person.
 Now the Mate in you pops up and gets you looking at more serious concerns.

 Do Your Expectations for Marriage Conflict With Your Romantic/Erotic Needs?